tezignlab/table/docs/README.md

 Open [http://localhost:8000](http://localhost:8000) with your browser to see the web app.

 Run the tests with:

 ```
 yarn test
 ```

-See [UmiJS Plugin Test](https://umijs.org/plugins/best-practice#plugin-test) for more information.
+See [Next.js Testing](https://nextjs.org/docs/testing) for more information.

 ### Run Mobile App